jin0x/meetgist-ai-powered-meeting-summary/README.md

 The script will:

-- Split the audio into manageable chunks
+- Upload your audio file to AssemblyAI
-- Process transcription and speaker detection in parallel
+- Process the transcription with speaker detection
-- Combine results into a single output file
+- Save the results to a JSON file

 ## Output Format